vvh413/wf-kbl/README.md

 Based on simple IPC sockets.
 The plugin creates a socket `/tmp/kbl_server` and each client creates a socket `/tmp/kbl_client_<timestamp>`.
 Clients send a request to the server (plugin), and the server (plugin) sends the current keyboard layout when it changes.

+When the server (plugin) shuts down, it sends end message "--" to each client.
+So clients stop listening at this moment.

 ## TODO
  * Fix wayfire crashes after **pipewire restart or bluetooth headphones disconnect (!?!?!?!?)**.
-Plugin reload no longer crashes Wayfire, but... idk...
+Plugin reload no longer crashes Wayfire, but on when changes the amount of input devices method `get_kb_layout` throws `Segmentation fault`.
- * Automatic client reload on plugin reload
  * When the client starts print the current layout (currently it only prints on first key event after the client starts)

 ## Build